310mc/https-310mc.github.io-tl/source/_posts/scout/colorful_autumn.md

 {% endbubble %}

 {% bubble Tetora worried %}
 I-I’m real sorry!
-I didn’t mean to ignore it~!
+I didn’t mean to ignore you~!

 But I don’t even get the question.
 What I dropped was a bag of bread, it wasn’t bait nor a jellyfish plushie.
 {% endbubble %}

 {% bubble Kanata v2 %}
-tetora does not know about [aesop's fables], does he~?
+tetora does not know about [aesop’s fables], does he~?

 but, you answered [truthfully]. i will give everything including the [bag of bread] to the [honest] tetora~♪
 {% endbubble %}